mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ### Single Component Failure

-The impact of the failure can result in failing a single HDM component.
-HDM is designed to recover from it automatically.
+The impact of the failure can result in the failure of a single HDM component, which HDM is designed to recover from automatically.
 The following scenarios are possible:

-#### Failure when there is No Activity
+#### Failure When There is No Activity

-Even when the system is idle after a successful deployment, it may go from “Healthy” to “Degraded”, due to a component failure.

-The HDM system health will be in the degraded state can be viewed in vCenter and Appliance (See System Health section for details).
+Even when the system is idle following a successful deployment, a component failure may cause it to go from “Healthy” to “Degraded”.
+The HDM system health will be in the degraded state.
+It can be viewed in vCenter, as well as the appliance (See the _System Health_ section for details).

-*   Also, the vCenter Events would have new event for component failure
+*   vCenter Events will list a new event for a component failure

-HDM would attempt to recover from the failure and bring the system back to a “Healthy” state.
-Here is a depiction of the recovery process.
-It shows three important stages:
+HDM will attempt to recover from the failure and bring the system back to a “Healthy” state.
+There are three important stages of the recovery process:

 *   Failure detection and moving to degraded state
 *   HDM system repair
 *   Healthy state

 <p id="gdcalert46" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline drawings not supported directly from Docs.
 You may want to copy the inline drawing to a standalone drawing and export by reference.
 See <a href="https://github.com/evbacher/gd2md-html/wiki/Google-Drawings-by-reference">Google Drawings by reference</a> for details.
 The img URL below is a placeholder. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert47">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![drawing](https://docs.google.com/drawings/d/12345/export/png?classes=content-img)

-After recovery, a message is logged in vCenter Events:
+Following recovery, the following message is logged into vCenter Events:

 <p id="gdcalert47" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image46.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert48">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![alt_text](images/image46.png?classes=content-img?classes=content-img "image_tooltip")

 #### Failure during Migrations

-If a failure occurs while the migration operation is going on.
-HDM will go in degraded state.
-HDM will repair itself and will come back to a healthy state.
+If a failure occurs during the migration operation, HDM will enter a degraded state.
+HDM will repair itself and will return to a healthy state.
 The ongoing migration operation may fail and those VMs can be migrated back as part of this recovery.
-Here is a depiction of the recovery process :
+The recovery process will look like this:

 <p id="gdcalert48" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline drawings not supported directly from Docs.
 You may want to copy the inline drawing to a standalone drawing and export by reference.
 See <a href="https://github.com/evbacher/gd2md-html/wiki/Google-Drawings-by-reference">Google Drawings by reference</a> for details.
 The img URL below is a placeholder. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert49">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![drawing](https://docs.google.com/drawings/d/12345/export/png?classes=content-img)

 For redundant components like HDM message gateway, recovery is complete only when the required level of redundancy is restored.
-If a migration operation is attempted, before the recovery is complete, it will fail.
+If a migration operation is attempted before the recovery is complete, it will fail.

 #### Failure when there are Migrated VMs

-Out of all VMs already migrated to the On-Cloud some might get affected due to a component failure.
-This would result in those VMs getting migrated back from On-Cloud to the On-Premise.
-The VMs would have data till the last RTO/RPO flush.
+Some VMs already migrated to the cloud may be affected by a component failure.
+This will result in those VMs getting migrated back from the cloud to the on-premises environment.
+The VMs will hold data since the last RTO/RPO flush.

-Here is a depiction of the recovery process :
+The recovery process will look like this:

 <p id="gdcalert49" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline drawings not supported directly from Docs.
 You may want to copy the inline drawing to a standalone drawing and export by reference.
 See <a href="https://github.com/evbacher/gd2md-html/wiki/Google-Drawings-by-reference">Google Drawings by reference</a> for details.
 The img URL below is a placeholder. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert50">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![drawing](https://docs.google.com/drawings/d/12345/export/png?classes=content-img)

 **Note: **

-1. As part of failure recovery, if the migrated back VMs can be booted successfully, they would be in HDM_RECOVERY_SUCCESS pool, else they would be placed in HDM_RECOVERY_FAILED pool.
+1. As part of the failure recovery, if the migrated back VMs can be booted successfully, they will appear in the _HDM_RECOVERY_SUCCESS_ pool.
+Otherwise, they will be placed in the _HDM_RECOVERY_FAILED_ pool.
-2. There are cases where HDM is not able to do the auto repair of its failed component.
-This could be due to a software issue or the error condition is permanent (example permanent network or storage disconnect).
-In such cases users can issue HDM Reset to come out of the situation and start over again.
-See the TroubleShooting section for more details.
+2. There are cases where HDM is not able to perform the auto repair of its failed components.
+This could be due to either a software issue, or the error condition is permanent (e.g., permanent network or storage disconnect).
+In these cases, an HDM reset can be issued to recover fro the error and restart the entire process.
+See the _Troubleshooting_ section for more details.

 #### Recovery Resource Pools

 VMs migrated back as part of failure recovery are kept in recovery resource pools.
-These are of two types
+There are two types:

 ##### **HDM_RECOVERY_SUCCESS **

-This resource pool hosts the VMs which have been migrated back as part of failure handling and are likely to get successfully booted in On-Premise vCenter.
+This resource pool hosts the VMs that have been migrated back as part of failure handling, and are likely to be successfully booted in the on-premises vCenter.
 They may have some data loss equivalent to the last RTO/RPO flush cycle (default 20 minutes).

 <p id="gdcalert50" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image47.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert51">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![alt_text](images/image47.png?classes=content-img "image_tooltip")

 ##### **HDM_RECOVERY_FAILED **

-This resource pool hosts the VMs which have been migrated back as part of failure handling but are likely not to have consistent data.
-Such VMs will require to restore their data from the migration time snapshot.
+This resource pool hosts the VMs that have been migrated back as part of failure handling, but are unlikely to have consistent data.
+These VMs will be required to restore their data from the migration time snapshot.

-**Note: **Restoring data from the migrate time snapshot would mean the data loss for the entire duration for which the VM was on On-Cloud.
+**Note: **Restoring data from the migrate time snapshot will cause the loss of all data written while the VM was in the cloud.

 ##### **Recovering VMs from the HDM Recovery Pools**

-User should perform the following steps, if there are VMs in recovery resource pools:
+The following steps should be followed to recover VMs from recovery resource pools:

 1. Power on the VM and verify the sanity of the data.
-2. If the power on and data sanity checks passed
+2. If the power on and data sanity checks pass:
     1. delete the HDM migration time snapshot.
-    2. Move the VM to the resource pool it originally belonged to before the migration.
+    2. Move the VM to the resource pool where it originally resided prior to the migration.
-3. If the power on or the data sanity failed
+3. If the power on or the data sanity failed:
-    3. Restore the data from migrate time snapshot
+    3. Restore the data from the migrate time snapshot.
-    4. Delete the HDM migrate time snapshot
+    4. Delete the HDM migrate time snapshot.
-    5. Move the VM to the resource pool it originally belonged before migration
+    5. Move the VM to the resource pool where it originally resided prior to the migration.
     6. Power on the VM

-**Note: **Not moving the VMs to their original resource pool would cause the subsequent migration and migration back of these VMs happening from the HDM recovery pool only.
+**Note: **Failure to move the VMs to their original resource pool will cause their subsequent migration and migration back to only occur from the HDM recovery pool.

 ### Multiple Component Failure